 L1 = >Would you like to group?

-In general it is better to instead create macros using the in-game interface and activate them via key sequences, such as the earlier example for activating hotbar buttons, to reduce the effect the chat box will have of locking out other controls while it is in use.
+In general it is better to instead create macros using any in-game interface provided and just activate them via key sequences, such as the earlier example for activating hotbar buttons, to reduce the effect the chat box will have of locking out other controls while it is in use.

-Key Binds are basically just aliases or shortcuts for any of the above commands.
+Key Binds are mostly just aliases or shortcuts for any of the above commands.
 Using Key Binds, instead of using:

 [Scheme]